 Doing my laundry this morning before the ferry comes.
 I still have to pick up my resupply box at the post office.

-Entry: What’s odd about this town is that though it’s a fairly small place with no road in or out (one can only get here by hiking, ferry or water plane) there seems to be a lot of huge diesel trucks and all kinds of cars and vehicles.
-As I wait outside for my clothes to dry in the little pubic laundry that has but one washer and dryer, the air is thick with the noxious smell of diesel and a sound like a jackhammer, which a construction worker looking for a restroom tells me is an air compressor.
-It’s beautiful place, yet the ugliest trappings of man are here too, and I have to retreat inside the laundry room to escape the horrible fumes belching out in thick grey clouds.
+Entry: What’s odd about this town is that, though it’s a fairly small place with no road in or out (one can only get here by hiking, ferry or water plane) there seems to be a lot of huge diesel trucks, and all kinds of cars and vehicles.
+As I wait outside for my clothes to dry in the little public laundry that has but one washer and dryer, the air is thick with the noxious smell of diesel and a sound like a jackhammer, which a construction worker looking for a restroom tells me is an air compressor.
+It’s a beautiful place, yet the ugliest trappings of man are here, too, and I have to retreat inside the laundry room to escape the horrible fumes belching out in thick grey clouds.

-Entry: It’s 2:15 and I’m heading down Lake Chelan on Lady of the Lake, a ferry boat.
-The seat I’m in is directly behind a window and even though it’s quite hot out today, there’s a very pleasant breeze blowing in.
+Entry: It’s 2:15 and I’m heading down Lake Chelan on the Lady of the Lake, a ferry boat.
+The seat I’m in is directly behind a window, and even though it’s quite hot out today, there’s a very pleasant breeze blowing in.
 The lake is blue/green.
-Lake Chelan is reputed by a brosure aboard to be the third deepest lake in the country at something like 1,400 + feet.
-The other two are Crater Lake and Lake Tahoe.
+Lake Chelan is reputed, by a brosure aboard, to be the third deepest lake in the country at something like 1,400 + feet.
+The other two are, Crater Lake and Lake Tahoe.
 The cruise is supposed to be a few hours long.
 The price is an affordable $24.

-Bought a burger and fried chips in Stehekin so I wouldn’t be hungry on the boat, then proceeded to knock them off of the armrest of my chair.
+Bought a burger and fried chips in Stehekin so I wouldn’t be hungry on the boat, then proceeded to knock them off the armrest of my chair.
 Everything landed face down on the ground (of course).
-I dusted the burger off and ate it anyway as I didn’t want to buy another.
-The chips I tossed.
+I dusted the burger off and ate it anyway, as I didn’t want to buy another.
+The chips, I tossed.